danilo-pejovic/follow-me-bot/README.md

 ```

 should successfully bring the robot towards a person it is following.
 I recommend testing the software first with robot with its wheels taken off and then with ample free space so you can calibrate speed you need to limit your robot to.

+This guide should soon be upgraded to include Nav2 navigation along with SLAM method to map out robots surrounding.